developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 TRUNCATE
 UPPER

-## Running Queries Directly on Snowflake Through Dremio[​](#running-queries-directly-on-snowflake-through-dremio "Direct link to Running Queries Directly on Snowflake Through Dremio")
+## Running Queries Directly on Snowflake Through Dremio

 Dremio users can run pass queries through Dremio to run on Snowflake.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).